 You could read the Reddit thread for more stories, but fair warning.
 Many of the stories are quite graphic.
 The heated emotions in a divorce can drive people to do things they would never think of doing.
 It can be very helpful to have a close friend or a counselor you can vent to so you can have a clear head during negotiations.

 Do you have questions about divorce?
 Are you worried that your spouse, or even yourself, might do something you’ll later regret during the proceedings?
 Speak with Elise Buie Family Law Group, PLLC.
 We can guide you to resources that can help you cope with the emotional side while we deal with the legal side.
-Call today for a free consultation.
+Call our office today for a consultation.

 STAY UP TO DATE